Sunday, November 10, 2024

 I'm not really fond of that characterization.
 It's describing, broadly, Harris' move to the right, and it's an accurate representation of how What Happened was widely received but the reality is that Harris was already a conservative opportunist.
 Calling it The Pivot puts her on the wrong starting-blocks and implies there was a dramatic, Suddenly It Happened sort of change, when that wasn't really the case.
 The mildly populist messaging that made her a contender was just that--"mildly"--and had, from the start, always been muddled with a certain degree of Clintonite muck.[4]
 But as big money from the donor class began to fill Harris' coffers, the populist talk quickly faded and all but disappeared, the muck consuming nearly everything.
 I'll stick with calling it The Pivot, but I'll leave it in caps like that and note it's a very problematic characterization.

-Arguably, The Pivot can be said to have started with a series of stories in which the Harris campaign was quietly walking back support for progressive positions the candidate had made a show of taking in the past.
+Arguably, The Pivot can be said to have started with a series of stories in which the Harris campaign was quietly but systematically walking back support for nearly every progressive position the candidate had made a show of taking in the past.
 She no longer supported a ban on fracking.
 She--again--no longer supported Medicare For All.
 She wouldn't support expanding the Supreme Court.
 She no longer supported a federal jobs guarantee.
 In her 2020 campaign for the Democratic presidential nomination, she had advocated making border-crossing a civil infraction, rather than a criminal offense, bringing it in line with the rest of current law (where being present in the U.S. without authorization is a civil infraction); she ditched that too.
 Would she support student debt relief?
 Well...

 "Her platform briefly mentions it, saying that she will continue 'working to end the unreasonable burden of student loan debt' but without outlining a specific plan."